Kobeeeef/XTABLES/README.md

 };

-// Subscribe to updates for a specific key RequestAction<String> subscription = client.subscribeUpdateEvent("key", String.class, updateConsumer);
+// Subscribe to updates for a specific key RequestAction<String> subscription = client.subscribeUpdateEvent("key", String.class
-// Unsubscribe after a certain condition is met subscription.complete();